-Updated 23.2.2023
+Updated 15.2.2024

 Manufacturing risk

-Cost inflation risk
+Cost inflation and supply risk

-Wärtsilä has established close collaboration and long-term relationships with its main suppliers and follows up their credit worthiness and financial condition.
+Wärtsilä has established close collaboration and long-term relationships with its main suppliers and follows their credit worthiness and financial condition.
 Wärtsilä uses an online solution for supply chain risk identification, assessment, and monitoring.
 Sourcing risks around the key components and materials are mitigated through diversification and dual- or multi-sourcing where possible.

 Lifecycle quality of products and product liability risk

-Wärtsilä’s quality strategy focuses on preventive and proactive actions to deliver increased customer satisfaction, shorter lead times, and a reduced number of non-conformity claims.
+Wärtsilä’s quality framework focuses on preventive and proactive actions to deliver increased customer satisfaction, shorter lead times, and a reduced number of non-conformity claims.
 This is delivered by effective project risk management and strengthened awareness and ownership, supported by a streamlined product improvement process.

 Several risk management techniques are applied in R&D, including the risk elimination tool FMEA (Failure Modes and Effects Analysis) and in-house validation testing.
 Wärtsilä seeks to control quality risks by monitoring the incoming quality of the supply chain, and by designing and manufacturing its products with all due care.
-A nondestructive robotic ultrasonic data analysis procedure enhances the probability of detecting imperfections in key components with a complex geometry.
+A non-destructive robotic ultrasonic data analysis procedure enhances the probability of detecting imperfections in key components with a complex geometry.

-Wärtsilä applies a GATE model in order to control the product development process.
+Wärtsilä applies a GATE model to control the product development process.
 Initially, only a limited release of new products is allowed, and full release authority is given to the sales organisations only after testing and further validation has been completed.

+Wärtsilä controls its manufacturing quality risks by applying several assurance and quality control principles.
+The level of quality assurance and control requirements are determined based on component criticality and are applied throughout the delivery chain.
 Requirement management is used to assess components systematically, enabling the allocation of resources and efforts according to component criticality.
 The ranking criteria indicates the consequence if a component fails.
 The objective is to improve quality proactively within product development, supply management, and the entire delivery process.

-Non-conformity management focuses on developing and improving operations by registering and handling detected nonconformities, ensuring that the products and services received by customers are according to the agreed scope and specifications.
+Non-conformity management focuses on developing and improving operations by registering and handling detected nonconformities, and by ensuring that the products and services received by customers are according to the agreed scope and specifications.
 Efficient handling, monitoring, and reviewing of non-conformities is crucial for proper risk management and mitigation.

 Product improvement management (issue resolution) projects are prioritised based on risk and importance.
 Such a project is initiated when Wärtsilä identifies a technical issue according to claim statistics, customer feedback, or internal analysis, and the case fulfils the risk categorisation for a non-isolated case.